ED-Copilot: Reduce Emergency Department Wait Time with Language Model Diagnostic Assistance: Experimental Set-up

 \textbf{Baselines.} For prediction tasks only, ED-Copilot is compared to three tree-based methods: random forests \cite{breiman2001random}, XGBoost \cite{chen2016xgboost} and LightGBM \cite{ke2017lightgbm}, all of which are known to achieve strong performance on tabular data.
-Additionally, we compare ED-Copilot to a $3$-layer dense deep neural network (DNN).
+We also compare ED-Copilot to a $3$-layer dense deep neural network (DNN).

-Note that since each patient is not observed under all lab groups, there are many missing values in our dataset.
-For these baselines, we consider a number of imputation methods: (1) mean imputation, (2) median imputation, and (3) zero-imputation (i.e., replacing missing values by $0$), (4) using a dummy indicator to encode missing values.
-Results with the best imputation method is presented in the main manuscript, and the rest are in Appendix~\ref{sec:imputation_results}.
+Since each patient is not observed under all laboratory groups, there are many missing values in \benchmark.
+Since baselines cannot naturally handle missing values, we consider a variety of imputation methods: (1) mean imputation, (2) median imputation, and (3) zero-imputation (i.e., replacing missing values by $0$), (4) using a dummy indicator to encode missing values.
+Results for the best imputation method are presented in the main manuscript.
+The rest are in Appendix~\ref{sec:imputation_results}.

-We also compare \method\ to another cost-effective baseline, SM-DDPO~\cite{yu2023deep}, which selects laboratory groups to minimize time cost while maximizing F1-score.
-SM-DDPO is a non-personalized method, and selects the same laboratory groups for all patients.
-All hyper-parameters are tuned on the validation set to maximize F1-score.
+We compare \method\ to another cost-effective baseline, SM-DDPO~\cite{yu2023deep}, which selects laboratory groups to minimize time-cost while maximizing F1-score.
+SM-DDPO is a non-personalized method, i.e., it selects the same laboratory groups for all patients.

-\textbf{Time Cost.} Each group of lab tests is assigned a time cost by observing time-stamps in the MIMIC-IV database.
-For both ED-Copilot, and all baselines, we measure the amount of time taken by averaging the time required for an algorithm to make a prediction across all patients.
-This reflects the impact of laboratory tests on ED LOS.
+\textbf{Time-cost.} As discussed, each group of tests is assigned a time-cost by observing time-stamps in the MIMIC-IV database.
+For all methods, we measure the amount of time taken by averaging the time required for an algorithm to make a prediction across patients.

-\textbf{Implementation Details.} BioGPT \cite{luo2022biogpt} is used as our backbone language model, which is a generative pre-trained transformer (347 million parameters) for biomedical text generation and mining.
+\textbf{Implementation Details.} BioGPT \cite{luo2022biogpt} is used as our backbone language model, which is a generative pre-trained transformer (347 million parameters) for biomedical text generation and representation.
 In the RL phase of training ED-Copilot, for a given patient, our action space is restricted to laboratory groups that the patient actually performed.
-A discussion when selecting unobserved laboratory groups can be found in \cref{free_generation}.
+Experiments when \method\ is allowed to select unobserved laboratory groups can be found in \cref{sec:free_generation}.